11 Fun Facts you never knew about Croatia

 During the 17th century war in Croatia, Parisians were impressed by the Croatian Mercenaries neckties and soon started wearing them, it wasn't long until the rest of the world followed suit.

 There's so much more to discover in Croatia and on the many islands surrounding it.
 Why not find a base for your adventures?
-See our villas and apartments in Croatia...
+See our villas in Croatia...